John Paul Jr. (racing driver)

 John Lee Paul Jr. (February 19, 1960 – December 29, 2020) was an American racing driver.
 He competed in CART and the Indy Racing League competitions, but primarily in IMSA GT Championship, winning the title in 1982.

 During his career, Paul was a twice winner of the 24 Hours of Daytona, the first of these was while co-driving with his father, John Paul Sr. A few weeks later, the pair won the 1982 12 Hours of Sebring.
-Paul also triumphed in another major U.S. race, the 1983 CART's Michigan 500.
+Paul also triumphed in another major U.S. race, the 1983 Michigan 500.

 Beside racing with his father, Paul also joined his father in criminal activities, in particular a drug smuggling operation.
 In May 1986, Paul Jr. received a five-year sentence for racketeering, with the drug charges dropped.
-Paul Sr. was found guilty, and served time, for a number of crimes over the years.
+Paul Sr. was found guilty, served time for a number of crimes, and disappeared in 2001.

 Career

 Beginnings

 After graduating from high school, Paul Jr. started working for his father's team, JLP Racing, learning the ins and outs of what a racing organization was.
 He became some kind of jack-of-all-trades within the team.
 As Paul Jr. started to learn about engines, his father decided his son needed to go to a racing school.
 He was enrolled at the Skip Barber Racing School, but Paul Jr. was deemed to be hopeless.
 Despite this setback, Paul Sr. bought his son a new Van Diemen Formula Ford.
 In 1979, he took part in SCCA National Formula Ford races, and made the SCCA National Championship Runoffs.